redsquirrel/jargon/articles/back.md

 I dove back into developing software in early August.
 It was daunting and a bit scary.
 Impostor syndrome reared its head a few times after I took on a project to develop an [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) for a startup.
 After a few months under my belt, I'm feeling great, and I'm hungry for more.

-Just like 13 years ago as I was starting to poke my head out from my self-study and pet projects and into the wider software development community, I'm ready to start blogging again.
-And I plan to start blogging in the same way that I blogged back in the day.
+In 2002, I was starting to poke my head out from my self-study and pet projects and into the wider software development community.
+I connected with the community through the written word then, I'm ready to take that same approach again.
+And I plan to start blogging in the same style that I blogged back in the day.

 I'll share code snippets.
 I'll share my thoughts.
 I'll pose questions.